 Do most ATMs give $10 bills?

-No. Most ATMs still dispense $20 bills, though some upgraded ATMs at banks like Wells Fargo, Chase, or Bank of America now include $10 bill options.
+No. Most ATMs dispense only $20 bills, but select ATMs at Wells Fargo, Chase, and Bank of America now offer $10s.

 Is there a fee for requesting $10 bills at the bank?

-No. As long as you’re a customer, banks typically exchange bills for free.
-Non-customers may be denied service or charged a small fee.
+No. Banks typically exchange bills for free if you’re a customer.
+Non-customers may be denied service or charged a fee.

 What if I can’t find $10s at an ATM?